rymdjs/rymd-logger/README.md

-# Sample module project
+# Rymd Logger

-A sample Javascript module with folder structure, tests, and more.
+A simple logger module that filters on log levels and calling modules.

 ## Build tasks